-OUI + DBCA
+OUI + NETCA + DBCA

-- Install Oracle Binaries
+- OUI: Install Oracle Binaries

+- NETCA: Install Listener

+- DBCA: Install Database

+- Preferably use the tools to build response files and then execute the files from SQLPlus

 - FRA

 - Determine what is going to be written to the FRA

 - Redo log multiplexing

 - Archived redo logs

 - Backups

-- Does it need to have its own file system or ASM Disk Group?
+- Does it need to have its own file system or is it an ASM Disk Group?

 - Control File multiplexing

 - By default OUI+DBCA puts all control file copies into the same location

-- Redo log sizing and multiplexing

-- By default OUI+DBCA does not multiplex redo logs

-- Be sure that you create a second member in separate physical and logical locations

-- Be sure that you properly size your redo logs to perform a log switch every 5-15 minutes

-- The Oracle installer has not been informed of another critically important configuration issue: Redo logs need to be multiplexed and appropriately sized - By default the installer creates three redo groups but with only one member each - Lose the CURRENT redo log and your database is toast - Lose the ACTIVE redo log and your database is toast - In both cases you will have an unrecoverable loss of data - Lose the INACTIVE redo log and your database will halt - Does any of the above sound like "best practice?" - Does any of the above sound like "unbreakable?" - Does any of the above sound like an outage lurking in the data center?
+- The Oracle installer has not been informed of another critically important configuration issue: Redo logs need to be multiplexed and appropriately sized - By default the installer creates three redo groups each with only one member - Lose the CURRENT redo log and your database is toast - Lose the ACTIVE redo log and your database is possibly toast - In both cases expect an unrecoverable loss of data - Lose the INACTIVE redo log and your database will halt - Does any of the above sound like "best practice"? - Does any of the above sound like "unbreakable"? - Does any of the above sound like an outage lurking in the data center? - Be sure you multiplex redo logs to separate physical locations preferably written by different controllers